jsyk/x65/doc/ioregs-nora.md

                                                     (65816: from $00_0000 to $00_9EFF => in Bank 0.)
                                                     RAM-Blocks 192 to 255 are also available as ROM-Blocks, see below.

+    $0001           ROMBLOCK
+                                        [7]         When set to 1, NORA's BootRom is displayed in the ROM-Block Frame at $C000, and bits [4:0] are ignored.
+                                                    When cleared to 0, bits [4:0] define the contents of ROM-Block Frame.
+                                                    BootRom is 512B and mirrored over the 16kB frame.

+                                        tbd[6]         When set to 1 together with bit [7], then the next instruction RTI (Return From Interrupt) will automatically clear bits [7] and [6], thus switching the ROM-Block Frame according to bits [4:0].
+                                                    NMI is automatically blocked while bit [6] is set, and all other interrupts should be blocked in Sw.

+                                        [5]         reserved, read 0

-    $0001           ROMBLOCK            [5:0]       This 6-bit register specifies which 16kB-BLOCK from the SRAM's
-                                                    512kB area 0x08_0000 to 0x0F_FFFF is mapped into the 16kB ROM-BLOCK FRAME
+                                        [4:0]       This 5-bit register specifies which 16kB-BLOCK from the SRAM's 512kB area 0x08_0000 to 0x0F_FFFF is mapped into the 16kB ROM-BLOCK FRAME
                                                     visible at the CPU address $C000 to $FFFF.
                                                     There are 32 x 16kB ROM-Blocks in SRAM: